Sharonwanjiru392/AirBnB_clone_v3/README.md

 2. Console improvements

 3. MySQL setup development
-script that prepares a MySQL server for the project:
+script that prepares a RESTful API server for the project:

 A database hbnb_dev_db
 A new user hbnb_dev (in localhost)